Planning a Trip to Disneyland? Here’s What You Need to Know Before You Go

 At California Adventure, thrill seekers should plan to prioritize Radiator Springs Racers, the Incredicoaster, Guardian’s of the Galaxy: Mission Breakout, Grizzly River Run, and believe it or not, the Pixar: Pal Around Ferris Wheel.
 (That last one may not make sense, but watch the video below, and you will understand.)

-Prioritizing your rides is one of the most important thing to know before you go to Disneyland, even if planning is not your thing.
+Prioritizing your rides is one of the most important things to know before you go to Disneyland, even if planning is not your thing.
 If you have little ones in your group, be sure to check height requirements before planning your ideal ride list.

 What to Pack for Disneyland: Know Before You Go